For Students and Parents

 - Alarm clock and flashlight

-- Plastic drinking cup or mug (available for purchase in the office)
+- Plastic drinking cup or mug and/or water bottle

 - Toiletries & shower caddy